• About Click&Boat

 Butterfly Bay, Hook Island (Whitsunday Islands)

-The Whitsunday Islands, off the northeastern coast of Australia, stand out for their proximity to the Great Barrier Reef, the world’s largest coral system, stretching 344,400 km2.
-Uninhabited and blessed with lush vegetation, rainforests, and sandy beaches, the islands make an ideal destination for a weekend in paradise with a yacht charter from Airlie Beach, Queensland.
+The Whitsunday Islands, off the northeastern coast of Australia, are close to the Great Barrier Reef, the world’s largest coral system.
+Uninhabited and blessed with lush vegetation, rainforests, and sandy beaches, the islands make an ideal destination for a weekend.
+Charter a yacht from Airlie Beach, Queensland.

 Visit the Whitsunday Islands

-On the northern coast of Hook Island is located the stunning Butterfly Bay, a tropical heaven where you will find a number of public moorings – it may even remind you one of Thailand’s exotic beaches.
-You have to be particularly careful when navigating its waters, as the the sea surface is covered with large stretches of coral rubble and the bay is the natural habitat of several reef fish species.
+On the northern coast of Hook Island is the stunning Butterfly Bay.
+It’s a tropical heaven where you’ll find a number of public moorings.
+The bay may even remind you one of Thailand’s exotic beaches.
+Be careful when navigating its waters: the sea surface is covered with large stretches of coral rubble, and the bay is the natural habitat of several reef fish species.
 Public moorings are demarcated by coloured buoys.

 hire a boat in Whitsunday Islands